ssunday/ssunday.github.io/_posts/2016-3-21-thread-macros.markdown

 ---
-title: Thread Macros: Improving Readability
+title: Thread Macros for Improving Readability
 description: Using thread macros for readability
 date: 21/3/2016
 ---